Subha450/Basic_Calculator/README.md

 A simple calculator application that performs basic arithmetic operations such as addition, subtraction, multiplication, and division.

 Features:
-Addition, Subtraction, Multiplication, Division Clear/reset function
+Addition, Subtraction, Multiplication, Division.
+Clear/reset function.
-User-friendly interface
+User-friendly interface.

 Technologies Used:
-HTML, CSS, JavaScript
+HTML, CSS, JavaScript.

-Note: Keyboard and button input not supported
+Note: Keyboard and button input not supported.